Bloody Sunday (1972): Report

-Martin McGuinness, a senior member of Sinn Féin and later the deputy First Minister of Northern Ireland, stated in his testimony that he was second-in-command of the Provisional IRA Derry Brigade and was at the march.
+Martin McGuinness, a senior member of Sinn Féin and later deputy First Minister of Northern Ireland, stated in his testimony that he was second-in-command of the Provisional IRA Derry Brigade and was at the march.
 Paddy Ward told the inquiry he was the local leader of Fianna Éireann, the IRA youth wing, in January 1972.
 He claimed that McGuinness and another unnamed IRA member gave him bomb detonators on the morning of Bloody Sunday, with the intent to attack premises in Derry city centre that day.

 McGuinness rejected the claims as "fantasy", while Gerry O'Hara, a Sinn Féin councillor in Derry, stated that he, not Ward, was the Fianna leader at the time.
 The inquiry was unsure of McGuinness's movements on the day.
-It stated that while he had probably been armed with a Thompson submachine gun, there was insufficient evidence to state whether he fired it, but concluded "we are sure that he did not engage in any activity that provided any of the soldiers with any justification for opening fire".
+It stated that while he had probably been armed with a Thompson submachine gun, there was insufficient evidence to state whether he fired it, but concluded: "we are sure that he did not engage in any activity that provided any of the soldiers with any justification for opening fire".

-Regarding the soldiers in charge on Bloody Sunday, the inquiry arrived at the following findings: